Where Each of Illinois' 11 Regions Stand on Coronavirus Metrics, Restrictions

 Region 4 (Southwestern Illinois)

-This region, located next door to St. Louis, has already had enhanced coronavirus restrictions put into place this year, but could be heading back in that direction, as the region’s seven-day positivity rate now sits at 7.4%.
+This region, located next door to St. Louis, has already had enhanced coronavirus restrictions put into place this year, but could be heading back in that direction, as the region’s seven-day positivity rate now sits at 7.8% as of Oct.
+19. That marks 16 days of positivity increases

 Region 9 (McHenry, Lake Counties)

-This region has seen its positivity rates shoot upward in recent days, rising from 5.7% on Oct.
-8 to 7.5% on Oct.
-17.
+This region has seen its positivity rates shoot upward in the last 18 days, rising from 5.7% on Oct.
+8 to 7.8% on Oct.
+19.

-Hospitalization rates are on a very slow ascent in that region, but the region still has plenty of availability of both regular hospital beds and ICU beds, according to the IDPH.
+Hospitalization rates are on a very slow ascent in that region, which has 36% of regular hospital beds and 48% of ICU beds available, according to the IDPH.

 Region 10 (Cook County outside of Chicago)